Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
+Click for DetailsThe second card, placed above the significator, represents Air.
+It describes your spirit, process of thought, and the influence of reason.
 Nine of Pentacles (Gain), when reversed: Bad luck attending material affairs.
 Elitism and snobbishness.
-Lack discipline resulting in the erosion of security and stability.
+Lack of discipline resulting in the erosion of security and stability.
 Contempt for the exact labors that brought one to a position of refinement.
 Dishonesty in financial matters.